o3de/o3de.org/content/docs/userguide/high-quality-shadow-set-enabled.md

 ---
-description: ' Use the Set Enabled &endash; High Quality Shadow node in the &ALYlong;
-  &script-canvas; editor to check whether an entity''s High Quality Shadow component is enabled. '
+description: ' Use the Set Enabled – High Quality Shadow node in the Amazon Lumberyard Script Canvas editor to check whether an entity''s High Quality Shadow component is enabled. '
 title: Set Enabled
 ---